react-native-datetimepicker/datetimepicker/README.md

 yarn add @react-native-community/datetimepicker
 ```

-Autolinking is not yet implemented on Windows, so [Manual installation](#windows) is needed.
+Autolinking is not yet implemented on Windows, so [manual installation ](/docs/manual-installation.md) is needed.

 #### RN >= 0.60